serenturhal/blinders/README.md

 # Blinders

 Monorepo, a microservices backend project named Blinders for a language learning platform.
-Almost use Golang and Python. and Terraform for provisioning, all the services are hosted on AWS.
+Almost use Golang, Python, and Terraform for provisioning, all the services are hosted on AWS.

 ## Python development setup